 Loading Zone Pilot Project

-On December 2nd, the Calgary Parking Authority (CPA) is introducing a one-year Loading Zone Pilot Project to increase short-term parking availability, providing more efficient curb space management for businesses and residents alike.
-The Pilot Project will require loading zone users to register their licence plates in the ParkPlus system to start a free, 20-minute parking session.
+In December 2019, the Calgary Parking Authority (CPA) introduced a one-year Loading Zone Pilot Project to increase short-term parking availability, providing more efficient curb space management for businesses and residents alike.
+The Pilot Project requires loading zone users to register their licence plates in the ParkPlus system to start a free, 20-minute parking session.

-The zones selected are areas of particularly low compliance of the posted maximum time limit, according to a survey conducted by The City of Calgary.
+The zones selected were areas of particularly low compliance of the posted maximum time limit, according to a survey conducted by The City of Calgary.

 Our goal is to ensure these loading zones are being used as intended; requiring plate registration will encourage users to comply with the posted time restriction allowing more Calgarians to conveniently access these spaces.